Add Seed Cluster to Kubermatic Kubernetes Platform (KKP) CE

 #standard (default) kubernetes.io/aws-ebs 2y43d

-As Minio does not require any of the SSD’s advantages, we can use HDD-backed storage.
-It’s recommended that Minio uses
+As MinIO does not require any of the SSD’s advantages, you can use cheaper, HDD-backed storage.
+It’s recommended that MinIO uses

 a separate storage class with a different location/security level.
-For a cluster running on AWS, an example class could
+The following provides examples for several cloud providers:

 minio section in your